SpongeBob Squarepants Logo

 SpongeBob Logo 2008

-After using the 2D logo for a long time, the designers decided to create a 3D version because the style of the animated series itself had changed a long time ago.
+After using the 2D logo for a long time, the designers decided to create a 3D version because the animated series’ style had changed.
 First of all, they modernized the word “SpongeBob” so that each element looks like a small kitchen sponge with a porous structure.
 For this, oval “holes” and protruding sides were added, which gave the lettering volume.
 As for the second line (“SquarePants”), it has become more streamlined.
 The developers converted all letters to uppercase and changed the old font to a bold sans serif with rounded inner corners.

-The multicolored waves are gone – the base is now a single shade of blue, save for the darker contours and shadows that the show’s title casts aside.
-There are also light elements such as silhouettes of flowers on both sides of the text and white reflections on the border.
+The multicolored waves are gone, the base is now a single shade of blue, save for the darker contours and shadows that the show’s title casts aside.
+There are also light elements, such as flower silhouettes on both sides of the text and white reflections along the border.
 In 2018, this emblem became secondary.

 2018 – today